spilman6/courses/pages/version-control-essentials/cli-navigation.md

 # Navigating the Command Line

 Before we start using Git, let's take a moment to look at some basic commands you will need to know to navigate the command line.
-The command line is a text-based interface that allows you to interact with your computer using commands.
+The command line interface (CLI) is a text-based interface that allows you to interact with your computer using commands.

 If you are using MacOS or Linux, use the Terminal.
-If you are using Windows, use PowerShell or the Command Prompt.
+If you are using Windows, use PowerShell.
 If you are using Visual Studio Code, you can use the integrated terminal.

 > [!NOTE] If you have experience using command line tools, specifically `ls`, `cd`, and `mkdir`, you can skip directly to [Exercise 1](#exercise-1).